Albury line: History

+21st century

+Conversion to standard gauge

 After February 2008, train services on the line terminated at Wangaratta station, with road coaches operating from Wangaratta to Albury.
 This was due to the deteriorating track conditions between Seymour and Albury which were resulting in train speeds being reduced from 115 to 80 km/h, and trains not being able to make the return journey in the timetabled period.

 On 30 May 2008, the then Premier of Victoria John Brumby announced the broad gauge track between Seymour and Albury would be converted to standard gauge, with the project to be combined with the Wodonga Rail Bypass away from the Wodonga CBD.
 Three V/Line passenger locomotives and 15 passenger carriages were also to be converted to standard gauge to operate the service.
 Although the project was planned for completion by 2010, it was not finished until the end of June 2011.

-While the gauge conversion program was being carried out between 2008 and 2011, all Albury services operated as road coaches north of Seymour, connecting with trains operating between Seymour and Melbourne.
+While the gauge conversion program was being carried out, all Albury services operated as road coaches north of Seymour, connecting with trains operating between Seymour and Melbourne.
 68 seats on the NSW TrainLink Melbourne-Sydney XPT service were also made available at V/Line ticket prices.

 Rail services on standard gauge commenced on 26 June 2011 with one service each way each day between Albury and Melbourne.
 A second daily train service was added from 31 October, with a third daily service commencing operations 22 April 2012, marking the end of road coach replacements on the line.
 However, serious problems soon emerged with the condition of the standard gauge track north of Seymour, meaning that the new service became very unreliable due to speed restrictions, and trains were regularly replaced by buses.

+Regional Rail Revival

-VLocity DMUs began running on the line on 30 December 2021.
-The final scheduled locomotive-hauled service on the Albury line ran on 30 July 2022, and was led by N class locomotive N464.
+The North East Line Upgrade was completed in December 2020 as part of the Regional Rail Revival Program.
+Upgrades included track resurfacing, rail bridge upgrades, renewal of track turnouts at Violet Town and Seymour, a number of level crossing closures and upgrades, and upgrades to train stabling and accessibility at Albury station etc. VLocity DMUs began running on the line on 30 December 2021.
+The final scheduled locomotive-hauled service on the Albury line ran on 30 July 2022, and was led by V/Lines N class locomotive N464.
+A new train timetable was introduced on 28 August 2022 with shorter journey times on all services.

+Network and operations

+Routes

+From Southern Cross railway station, the service runs through Melbourne Yard, then along the South Kensington–West Footscray railway line, the Albion–Jacana railway line, and then the North East line from Jacana station (where it does not stop) to Albury station.
+The entire route is along the Sydney–Melbourne rail corridor.

+The line serves 12 stations across 304.9 km of track.
+All stations are at ground level and within Victoria, with one station (Albury station) located in the neighbouring state of New South Wales.